alipay/agentUniverse/docs/guidebook/en/How-to/How_To_Build_A_RAG_Agent.md

 # How to Build a RAG Agent

-This tutorial provides a quick guide to building a RAG (Retrieval-Augmented Generation) agent within agentUniverse.
-The full structure and content of the case can be found in [this document](../Examples/Legal_Advice.md).
-This document focuses on the construction process, so some non-essential content has been omitted.
+This tutorial offers a quick guide to constructing a RAG (Retrieval-Augmented Generation) agent within the agentUniverse framework.
+The comprehensive structure and detailed content of the case can be found in [this document](../Examples/Legal_Advice.md).
+However, this document specifically focuses on the construction process, so some non-essential details have been omitted for brevity.

 ## Case Description
-This case is based on RagPlanner and sets up a simple legal consultation agent that provides relevant legal advice by retrieving applicable articles from the Civil Code and Criminal Code and considering the case background.
-The case uses the Qianwen large model and DashScope's embedding and rerank functionalities.
+This case is based on RagPlanner and sets up a simple legal consultation agent.
+This agent provides relevant legal advice by retrieving applicable articles from the Civil Code and Criminal Code, while also considering the case background.
+The case utilizes the Qianwen large model and DashScope's embedding and reranking functionalities.
 Before using it, you need to configure the  `DASHSCOPE_API_KEY` in your environment variables.
 The knowledge file is defined as follows:
 ```yaml
 name: "law_knowledge"